How Churches Can Overcome the Summer Giving Slump

 Recurring giving is one way of faithfully stewarding the resources you've been given.
 It's not a command by any means, but it is a specific way to fulfill stewardship commands and orient your life toward generosity.
 If you’re looking for biblical inspiration on this topic, check out this sermon series on generosity, which unpacks the heart behind giving and how it shapes our walk with God.

-Normalize Recurring Giving
+How to Normalize Recurring Giving in Your Church

-Communicate Consistently About It
+Talk About It Regularly

 Overcoming Common Objections to Automated Giving